sderosiaux/curated-system-tools/README.md

 ## Classic

-> A linux is assumed.
+> Linux is assumed.
 On OSX, options can be way different.

 - `top cw` : something's taking up all the cpu or mem ?
 - `htop` : a colorful top, easy to play with